matheuskassagas/API-REST-Nodejs-TS/README.md

 ```

 ### Use Postman PORT 3000
-- ./routes.ts it's all of the endpoits that you can use
+- On file ./routes.ts it's all of the endpoits that you can use
 ```bash
 # POST
 url - localhost:3000/room